 Its important to not connect the motors without battery power, as the USB port does not provide enough power and this could damage your board!

 During the first setup and configuration please only connect the IMU and USB, not the motors!
 Once you have done the initial setup, then you should connect the motors and battery before connecting the USB cable.

-Our current version of the brushless gimbal board that we sell now allows you to mount the Yaw axis board directly ontop of the main board as shown below
+Our older gimbal controller boards required you to mount the Yaw axis board directly ontop of the main board as shown below

 If you are using one of the older yaw extension boards, the connection diagram is below

 Connecting unofficial alexmos gimbal controllers